Intermittent fasting is as effective as counting calories, new study finds

 He says his patients often tell him they aren't successful when they try time-restricted eating.

-Gilden points to the results of another trial that that found time-restricted eating didn't lead to meaningful weight loss over the course of 12 weeks.
-In that study, he points out there was no dietary counseling and support.
+Gilden points to the results of another trial that found that time-restricted eating didn't lead to meaningful weight loss over the course of 12 weeks.
+In that study, he points out, there was no dietary counseling or support.

 In the study, those who did time-restricted eating and calorie counting had "moderately high adherence" throughout the course of the yearlong study.